A Permanent Souvenir From London & the Graves of Stoke Newington

 Part symbolism, part aesthetic.
 Design matters by our own interpretation and value to its form, detail, shape.
 All the things.
 All the things that make up artistic creation.
 Have you ever thought of letting creativity be permanently a part of you?

 I find I need my tattoos to honor something, to convey appreciation for a person, a memory, even a feeling.
-This is certainly no requirement, to each their own, but I love the permanent expression of significance.
+This is certainly no requirement, to each their own, but I love to see the significance expressed so permanently.
 And it can be something as simple yet symbolic as the petals of a flower.

 It was important to me that the final tattoo be representative of Lucy's interesting style, not just my design.
 Her work, which is rich in black & grey dot work and geometric designs, was perfect for what I envisioned the final outcome of this tattoo.
 She had great attention to detail and I appreciated how she respected my inspiration while infusing her touch into it, creating a balance indicative of an awesome collaboration.